rasm1/Leonardo-s-Legacy/README.md

 The website also contains a form in which users can submit their email to be redirected to other websites where they can learnabout the legacy of other great people.

- Links to our socials media is included in the footer of the page.
+ Links to our social media is included in the footer of the page.

 ![Am I Responsive](assets/css/images/mockup-image.png)